 The Shelton House was the first property in Haywood County to be listed on the National Register of Historic Places.
 That was in 1979.
 Much work was done back then to maintain and preserve the Shelton House, garage apartment, and barn.
 However, to preserve and sustain the house, barn and grounds we continue to need Capital improvement and sustainment funds.

-Over the past two years, we have restored the chimneys on the main house, funded in part by a DAR grant and the Town of Waynesville.
+In the last several years, we have restored the chimneys on the main house, funded in part by a DAR grant and the Town of Waynesville.
 In addition we have renovated the bathroom in the Museum to be handicapped accessible, funded by a private donor.
 The metal roofs on the barn and apartment were repainted in 2015, funded from the Shelton House Capital Improvement funds.
-Additional projects are underway to preserve the Museum collection and to provide facility upgrades to the house and the apartment under the planning guidance of our Building and Grounds Committee.
+Additional projects are underway to preserve the Museum collection and to provide facility upgrades to the house, barn and the carriage house under the planning guidance of our Operations Committee.

 In 2014, the museum added its handsome, frame barn to the tour along with a wide and varied collection of antique farm implements.
 As a result the museum is listed in Buy Haywood’s Agritourism Guide.
 The museum also stands out for being recognized as a designated Craft Heritage site, Cherokee Heritage site, and Agriculture Heritage site in the Blue Ridge National Heritage Area.